vsdip/vsdsquadron_pio/README.md

 Schematics [link](docs/VSDSquadronMini_2A_Schematic.pdf)

+## Making Custom PCBs for VSDSquadron Mini

+Details for making a custom project utilizing the VSDsquadron Mini can be found in the [pcb_libraries](pcb_libraries) folder.

 ## Acknowledgemnets

 This work is a modification of the projects available at [https://github.com/Community-PIO-CH32V/platform-ch32v](https://github.com/Community-PIO-CH32V/platform-ch32v).
 The VSD team expresses sincere gratitude to the open-source community for their valuable contributions.